WeblateOrg/weblate/docs/admin/install.rst

 .. hint::

-   The Django built in server serves static files only with :setting:`DEBUG` enabled as it is intended for development only.
+   The Django built-in server serves static files only with :setting:`DEBUG` enabled as it is intended for development only.
 For production use, please see wsgi setups in :ref:`uwsgi`, :ref:`apache`, :ref:`apache-gunicorn`, and :ref:`static-files`.